 No crocodile lines, no prefect chaperone,

-our travel to church trusted, past old stone
+our travels took us past the old stone